snugpenguin968/Football-xG-Visualizer/README.md

 - [This article](https://towardsdatascience.com/web-scraping-advanced-football-statistics-11cace1d863a) taught me how to webscrape the understat data.

--[This Kaggle page](https://www.kaggle.com/datasets/slehkyi/extended-football-stats-for-european-leagues-xg) defines some of the team statistics.
+- [This Kaggle page](https://www.kaggle.com/datasets/slehkyi/extended-football-stats-for-european-leagues-xg) defines some of the team statistics.

 Leagues supported: Premier League, Bundesliga, La Liga, Serie A, and Ligue 1